Azure/bicep-types-az/generated/app/microsoft.app/2022-06-01-preview/types.md

 app logs to a destination.
 Currently only "log-analytics" is supported
 * **customDomainConfiguration**: [CustomDomainConfiguration](#customdomainconfiguration): Custom domain configuration for the environment
-* **daprAIConnectionString**: string {secure}: Application Insights connection string used by Dapr to export Service to Service communication telemetry
+* **daprAIConnectionString**: string {sensitive}: Application Insights connection string used by Dapr to export Service to Service communication telemetry
-* **daprAIInstrumentationKey**: string {secure}: Azure Monitor instrumentation key used by Dapr to export Service to Service communication telemetry
+* **daprAIInstrumentationKey**: string {sensitive}: Azure Monitor instrumentation key used by Dapr to export Service to Service communication telemetry
 * **defaultDomain**: string (ReadOnly): Default Domain Name for the cluster
 * **deploymentErrors**: string (ReadOnly): Any errors that occurred during deployment or deployment validation
 * **eventStreamEndpoint**: string (ReadOnly): The endpoint of the eventstream of the Environment.